-Nigel Burroughs joined 4 New Square after 15 years in commercial chancery chambers.
-He covers all areas of chancery work, and associated professional liability claims.
+Nigel Burroughs joined 4 New Square Chambers after 15 years in commercial chancery chambers.
+He covers all areas of chancery work and associated professional liability claims.

 His practice has taken him to Saudi Arabia, Jersey, Guernsey and the British Virgin Islands.
 He has been called to the bar of the Supreme Court of the Eastern Caribbean.

-Nigel is variously described as “technically excellent, he’s very good to deal with and he really does get his hands dirty with the materials” (Chambers & Partners); “great fun to work with, offers commercial and pragmatic advice, and has a wide chancery background which informs his pensions work” (Chambers & Partners); who ‘can hold his own against QCs’ (Legal 500).
+Nigel is variously described as having “Very good attention to detail and the ability to draft a complicated particulars of claim so that it is easy to read and understand the complexities of the case.”
+(Legal 500); “technically excellent, he’s very good to deal with and he really does get his hands dirty with the materials” (Chambers & Partners); “great fun to work with, offers commercial and pragmatic advice, and has a wide chancery background which informs his pensions work” (Chambers & Partners); who ‘can hold his own against QCs’ (Legal 500).